aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/datamatrix-barcodes/_index.md

 If an input message to be encoded contains a Unicode character (any symbol with a value greater than 255), the entire message is processed using the encoding specified in [*CodeTextEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/codetextencoding).
 This feature is valid for all encoding modes besides *Custom* in which the specified encoding is always enabled.
 The *Custom* mode is supported only for the *ECC 200* standard.
 Code samples illustrating how to work with supported encoding modes are provided further in the article.

 ### *Auto* and *ASCII* Encoding Modes
-*Auto* and *ASCII* encoding modes enable both encoding ASCC symbols and byte streams; however, encoding the characters from 128 to 255 requires 2 bytes.
+*Auto* and *ASCII* encoding modes enable both encoding ASCII symbols and byte streams; however, encoding the characters from 128 to 255 requires 2 bytes.
 If [*Codetext*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) contains Unicode symbols, the input message is transcoded in the encoding specified in [*CodeTextEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/codetextencoding).

 The following code snippet explains how to set the *Auto* encoding mode.